StratusOnMaestro Studio Ensemble

 Importing your existing Azure Application that is already published on the Azure Marketplace couldn't be easier.
 You can import your .zip package file that you've used when publishing your offer (the one you uploaded into your Plan's Technical Configuration section in Partner Center).

-To make it easier for you, we provide an Azure Marketplace picker dialog that you can use to filter and select your particular offer and plan and click a button to get it automatically imported and visually rendered in Maestro Studio Solo's visual designer.
+To make it easier for you, we provide an Azure Marketplace picker dialog that you can use to filter and select your particular offer and plan and click a button to get it automatically imported and visually rendered in Maestro Studio Ensemble's visual designer.

 The following screenshot shows an example (as does the video above):